-(2) Mr. Nance also serves as a director of Portsmouth.
+(2) Mr. Nance also serves as a director of the Company's subsidiary, Portsmouth.
 Amounts shown include \$8,000 in regular board and audit committee fees paid by Portsmouth.

-(3) Mr. Babin also serves as a director of Portsmouth.
+(3) Mr. Babin also served as a director of Portsmouth up to his passing away in October 2022.
 Amounts shown include \$6,000 in regular board fees paid by Portsmouth.